 East End surf club currently has 90 lifeguards who refresh each year to ensure they continue to be current in all aspects of patrolling our beach.
 All members are required to attend courses such as First Aid and Radio operators awards so that our patrols operate a professional service for the community.

 Many hours are spent training in our IRB's as these craft are used for 80% of rescues around New Zealand.
 To become a Driver you must be 16 years old and train for at least 10 hours on the water to learn basic tasks required of an IRB driver.
-Currently East End are the best IRB Racing club in the country two years running.
+Currently East End are one of the top IRB Racing club in the country.
 This is due to the high skill level of our crews and the amount of time put into this area of the club.